dmrickey/ckl-foundry-modules/ckl-roll-bonuses/README.md

 - the checkbox reads the global skill config inspiration value

 If you have static bonuses, use the built in change system -- this is only necessary to cover a limitation in that you can't have changes based on die rolls -- they're cachced when the buff is turned on.
 So if you have a 1d6 in a change, and turn the buff on, then it rolls immediately when you turn the buff on and keeps that specific value until the buff is toggled later.

+TODO
+- localize strings
+- validate inputs and warn the user when they've dropped in an invalid formula
+- add the formula class to the inputs